doczjs/docz/README.md

 > This is an **OUTDATED** version of Docz, if you are going to use it, be aware that you may possibly find bugs due to the outdated dependencies.
 Mainly because of all this time without updates, became almost impossible to follow with the decision of keep the same stack and update things.

-> So, we're working in a [new version](https://github.com/doczjs/docz/tree/new) that will include an entire core refactoring/rewritting by adding NextJS behind the scenes as bundler and another cools feature.
+> So, we're working in a [new version](https://github.com/doczjs/docz/tree/new) that will include an entire core refactoring/rewritting by adding [Astro](https://astro.build) behind the scenes as bundler and another cools feature.

 > Since we really want to don't have so much breakings changes - and try to bring back the spot and quality Docz deserves - this can take a while to be done, please be patient and if you want to help, just send me a message [on my Twitter](https://twitter.com/pedronauck)!